saurabhkr78/saurabhkr78/README.md

 - 👯 I’m looking to collaborate on **low level development projects**

-- ⚡intrinsic motivators: **Riding,geopolitics,philosophy,singing,guitar,exploring new techonlogy,intellectual talks,adventurouss travelling,chess**
+- ⚡intrinsic motivators: **Riding,geopolitics,philosophy,singing,guitar,exploring new techonlogy,intellectual talks,adventurous travelling,chess**
 - 👩‍💻 Love talking to developers on GitHub

 ### 📫 Like to meet me virtually?